vladmihalcea/high-performance-java-persistence/README.md

 ## Java

-All examples require at least Java 1.8.
+All examples require at least Java 13 because of the awesome [Text Blocks](https://openjdk.java.net/jeps/355) feature, which makes JPQL and SQL queries so much readable.

-**Javac compiler is required in order to run in in any IDE environment**.

-Especially if you're using Eclipse, you must use the Oracle JDK compiler and not the Eclipse-based one which suffers from [this issue](https://bugs.eclipse.org/bugs/show_bug.cgi?id=434642).

 ## IntelliJ IDEA

-On IntelliJ IDEA, the project runs just fine without any further requirements.
+On IntelliJ IDEA, the project runs just fine without any special settings.

 ## Eclipse

+If you're using Eclipse, you must use the Open JDK compiler and not the Eclipse-based one which suffers from [this issue](https://bugs.eclipse.org/bugs/show_bug.cgi?id=434642).

 However, on Eclipse it has been reported that you need to consider the following configurations (many thanks to [Urs Joss](https://github.com/ursjoss) for the hints):